RaffaeleBrilli/drema_incremental/README.md

 pip install -r requirements.txt
 ```

 ## Generate the data for building the simulation
 To generate the data from CoppeliaSim you need to follow the instructions in [COPPELIA.md](COPPELIA.md)

-If you want to use your recorded data you need to set them in the following structure:
+If you want to use your OWN recorded data you need to set them in the following structure:
 ```
 task_name
   |